OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment.md

 1. Log in to your OpenNebula Sunstone GUI
 2. Navigate to **Infrastructure -> Hosts**
 3. Select one of the hypervisors you configured for passthrough (e.g., `h100-node`).
 4. Go to the **PCI** tab.
 5. You will see your GPU listed as an available PCI device.

 If the device is visible here, your AI-ready OpenNebula cloud is correctly configured.
 The H100 and L40S GPUs are now ready to be passed through to Virtual Machines for high-performance AI and ML tasks.

 ## Deployment on Scaleway

 Here you have a practical guide to deploy an AI-ready OpenNebula cloud on a single [Scaleway Elastic Metal](https://www.scaleway.com/en/elastic-metal/) instance equipped with GPUs.
 This setup is ideal for demonstrations, proofs-of-concept (PoCs), or for quickly trying out the solution without the need for a complex physical infrastructure.

-The entire OpenNebula cloud (Frontend and a single Node) will be deployed on the same bare metal server.
+The outlined procedure is based on an instance with NVIDIA L40S GPUs as an example.
+An all-in-one OpenNebula cloud, including frontend and KVM node, is deployed on the same bare metal server.

 ### Instance Launch and Initial Checks

 1. Log in to your Scaleway console.
 2. Navigate to **Bare Metal > Elastic Metal**
 3. Click **"Create Elastic Metal Server"**.
 4. Configure your server in the portal:

     *  **Availability Zone:** Choose your preferred zone, such as `PARIS 2`.
 Alternatively, select `Auto allocate.